jwmiller5/Compliance/compliance/regulatory/offering-soc-2.md

 **How often are Office 365 SOC reports issued?**

-SOC reports for Office 365 and other online services are based on a rolling 12-month run window (audit period) with new reports issued semi-annually (period ends are March 31 and September 30). *Bridge letters* are issued each quarter to cover the prior three-month period.
-For example, the January letter covers 1-Oct through 31-Dec, the April letter covers 1-Jan through 31-Mar, the July letter covers 1-Apr through 30-Jun, and the October letter covers 1-Jul through 30-Sep.
+SOC reports for Office 365 and are issued semi-annually.
+SOC audits for core and micro-services are based on a rolling 12-month run window (audit period) with new reports issued annually for the period 1-October through 30-September of the next calendar year.
+SOC audit reports are also issued in the spring for new services coming into scope for Office 365. *Bridge letters* are issued at the end of each audit quarter to cover the prior three-month period.
+For example, bridge letters are typically issued in December, March, June, and September.

 **Where can I get the Office 365 SOC audit documentation including bridge letters?**